-As soon as you successfully bought your first leads through PX, you’re ready to upload your disposition files.
-These are batch files that contain data about how your customers progress through the sales funnel.
-Uploading disposition data frequently can give you great insights into the performance of your sources and allows you optimizing your customer acquisition through PX.
+As soon as you successfully bought your first leads through PX, you’re ready to upload your disposition files - batch files with data about your customers' progress through the sales funnel.
+Uploading disposition data frequently gives you great insights into the performance of your sources and allows you optimizing your customer acquisition through PX.
 However, before drawing any conclusions from your disposition, it is extremely important to map your disposition statuses correctly in PX.

 PX platform helps you understand and visualize your customer acquisition activities.
 You can use not only sales data but also other indicators such as contact rates, and compare them against benchmarks for your vertical.
 Therefore, you have a better understanding of what is going on in your sales funnel and can improve your performance at the various stages of the process.